 I went next door to the legendary Red Rose known for decades to serve the best Italian pizza north of NYC.

-“Table for three please?”
+“Table for three please.”

-When MGM started their plans to come to Springfield, there was talks in buying out Red Rose’s property.
+When MGM started their plans to come to Springfield, there were talks in buying out Red Rose’s property.
 But owner Tony Caputo had no interest in leaving the business his parents started in 1958.

 And since opening, business has been booming for Caputo.
-They’ve been busy literally from the minute they open the doors, and often there’s up to a two hour wait.
+They’ve been busy literally from the minute they open the doors, and there’s often up to a two-hour wait.

 As I was checking my email, an attractive woman with thick, gray, wavy hair approached my table.